ricardopieper/EventMonitor/README.md

 # Triggers

-To reduce the complexity of state and its control, an actor based system will be used to keep the last events within a timestamp.
+To reduce the complexity of state and its control, an actor based system will be used to keep the last events within a timespan.
 Events may be produced in a multithreaded way.
 Akka will provide the mechanism to control the delivery of such events safely.

 Actors are cheap.
 Therefore I'll not worry about how many will be created, but instead on minimize the state of each actor.